MichelleErkenberg/mpi_dogs/README.md

 ### 3. MSA

 In a first step to create a multiple sequence alignment (MSA), a masking step was performed.
 This resulted in a renamed copy of the consensus sequence for all dogs in a separate file.
-In addition, the undetermined data were deleted.
+In addition, the undetermined data were deleted and the files are renamed to a shorter form.
 ```
 bash msa/mask.sh
 ```